monkeychex3/pkgTesting/README.md

 <u>For non-R users (on Windows)</u>:

-You can download just the setup file and it should place a shortcut on your desktop at the end of the installation.
+Currently Broken: Sorry<br> ~~You can download just the setup file and it should place a shortcut on your desktop at the end of the installation.~~

 <u>For general R users</u>: